 Maintain Humidity Levels

 Heating systems reduce indoor humidity levels, which can be harmful to many types of plants.
 To boost humidity, group several plants together, use a humidifier, mist regularly, or place a water tray nearby.
 Another great option is the use of non-porous planters, which are more resistant to moisture changes.
-When used with saucers, these planters trap excess water that later evaporates and increases the humidity around the plant.
+When used with saucers, excess water collects in the saucer and later evaporates, increasing the humidity around the plant.
 Just be careful not to overwater!

 Inspect for Pests